 It always made me curious.
 I wanted to get closer, see how that Dragoon Mountain formation was made.
 Did it look the same, close up?
 Or did it become totally obliterated?

-I thought maybe we'd get closer one day.
-Yet never yet had tried to see how.
-But recently it changed.
-We found out about a business in town.
+I thought maybe we would get closer one day.
+Yet for years, never even had tried to see how.
+But then that changed.
+We found out about a business in the town of Tombstone.
 We want to tell you about our outstanding experience that fulfilled my wish!

 We met on our Tombstone Facebook Page.
 The Tombstone Adventure Company entrepreneur is Caprice.
 She is a versatile and experienced guide.

 Caprice brought a new business idea to the Tombstone area.
-Right now she's providing three adventure options into the Dragoon Mountains.
-(Two more are in the works for the future.)
-They're all family-friendly, suitable for those aged 8 and up.
+She's providing multiple adventure options into the Dragoon Mountains.
+They're all family-friendly, suitable for those aged eight and up.
 No experience needed, even for rock climbing!
 They provide everything you could possibly need!